appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws8-dashboard.png' />

-- 🎉 You can start using the Appcircle.
-For the tutorials, you can head to the [Tutorials](../../../tutorials) page.
+- 🎉 You can now enjoy using the Appcircle and build your mobile applications.

+- 📚 For the quick start tutorials for building mobile apps, you can head to the [Tutorials](../../../tutorials) page.